JosephM101/hass-os-installer-iso/README.md

     # e.g. `~/.bashrc` or `~/.zshrc`
     export PATH="$PATH:$HOME/bin"

+> Some shell initialization files are already set up to add `$HOME/bin` to your PATH.
+You can test this by opening a new terminal and running 'just'.
+If you get "command not found", run one of the commands below for your shell:

+    # for bash
+    echo 'export PATH="$PATH:$HOME/bin"' >> ~/.bashrc

+    # for zsh
+    echo 'export PATH="$PATH:$HOME/bin"' >> ~/.zshrc

-If you have the Rust toolchain and Cargo installed, alternatively you can run:
+If you have the Rust toolchain and Cargo installed, alternatively you can install `just` by running:

-    cargo install just
+    cargo install just  # Will build the latest version, and will also automatically be included in your PATH

+#### Dependency: `live-build`
+Currently, the version of `live-build` included in Ubuntu's repositories is many years behind.
+If you are building on Ubuntu, and run into an issue with the `live-build` version check failing when running `just build`, you can compile and install from source.
+See [Compiling and Installing live-build](COMPILING-AND-INSTALLING-LIVEBUILD.md)

 ### Run the build
 In the repository directory, run the following command to start building the ISO: